SebastianZaha/ipboard_mtg_tooltips/README.md

 This **IPBoard** plugin provides the bbcode tag `[cards]` that turns a simple card list into links to card pages.

+This branch works on __ipboard versions newer than 3.4__.
+For older versions please check the instructions in the branch `ipboard_before_3.4`.

 Installation
 ------------